solrey3/solrey3.github.io/_posts/2020-06-26-favorite-2020-songs-so-far.md

 categories: music
 ---
 # Favorite 2020 Songs So Far
 If you think you are missing out on some good music, here's my list of the Best Songs of 2020 So Far.
-[Check it out the playlist on the link](https://www.youtube.com/playlist?list=PLWGRuwrJRK2nw16FIhUuwtF2FG0AtS8Bc).
-And yes, I am a Khruangbin follower, so check out their new album, Mordecai, today. #SolReyDIo
+[Check out the playlist on the link](https://www.youtube.com/playlist?list=PLWGRuwrJRK2nw16FIhUuwtF2FG0AtS8Bc).
+And yes, I am a Khruangbin follower, so check out their new album, Mordecai, today. #SolReyDIo #2020

 1. Pelota - Khruangbin
 2. Is It True - Tame Impala